NIHR Moorfields Biomedical Research Centre

 Moorfields BRC awarded £20 million

-The NIHR Moorfields Biomedical Research Centre has been awarded £20 million from the NIHR for another five years of vision research, allowing us to continue our mission to preserve sight and drive equity through innovation.
+The NIHR Moorfields BRC has been awarded £20 million from the NIHR for another five years of vision research, allowing us to continue our mission to preserve sight and drive equity through innovation.